morind/cityzendata.github.io/_drafts/Recognize_activity_accelerometer.md

 ---
 layout:     post
-title:      "Data from an accelerometer"
+title:      "Predict user's activity from an accelerometer"
 subtitle:   "Recognize user's activity with data from an accelerometer"
 date:       2015-03-15 14:00:00Z
 author:     "lpr"